 AP French Language and Culture is a college-level course designed for students who have a good understanding of French grammar and are proficient in listening, speaking, reading, and writing.
 The focus of the course alternates, with one year presenting francophone Europe and the other francophone Africa.
 Students gain fluency and accuracy in communication through class discussions on a range of topics, and discussions with native speakers.
-Students interact with diverse resources such as films, podcasts and songs along with complete works of French literature to solidify their vocabulary, grammar and linguistic skills.
-This course prepares students to be successful on the AP French exam in May.
+Students interact with diverse resources such as films, podcasts, and songs along with complete works of French literature to solidify their vocabulary, grammar and linguistic skills.
+This course prepares students to succeed on the AP French exam in May.

 Spanish III is an intermediate course providing students the tools to refine their speaking, listening, reading, and writing skills.
 This course begins with a review of the present, progressive, and past tenses.
 Students also review the subjunctive mood and its uses, as well as the future, conditional, and perfect tenses.
 They discuss cultural themes, such as personal relationships, immigration, and adaptation to new cultures.
 Students encounter Spanish and Latin American culture through watching films and reading a novel in Spanish.

-This fourth-year elective course is conducted entirely in Spanish and develops on all aspects of grammar and communication.
+Spanish IV is conducted entirely in Spanish and develops on all aspects of grammar and communication.
 Students gain fluency of speech and a mastery of written Spanish.
 The course includes classical and modern poetry, novels, stories, and plays from Spain and Latin America.
 Along with intense review and practice of all aspects of grammar, students further develop their conversational skills through the use of films.
 In addition, students lead class discussions and activities on a variety of topics ranging from history to popular culture and contemporary issues.

 AP Spanish Language and Culture is a college-level course designed for students who have a good understanding of Spanish grammar, as well as proficiency in the skill areas of listening, speaking, reading, and writing.
 The focus of the course alternates, with one year presenting Spain and the other Latin America.
 Students gain fluency in communication through class discussions on a range of topics, and discussions with native speakers.
 Students interact with diverse resources such as films, podcasts and songs along with complete works of Spanish literature to solidify their vocabulary, grammar and linguistic skills.
 This course prepares students to be successful on the AP Spanish exam in May.